IBE160/SG-Pre-terminal/docs/epics.md

 **Acceptance Criteria:**
 1. A charting library (e.g., Chart.js) is integrated into the SvelteKit project.
 2. The graph component on the dashboard is connected to the summary API endpoint.
-3. A simple pie or bar chart is displayed, showing the breakdown of expenses by category.
+3. A Donut Chart is displayed, showing the breakdown of expenses by category, as seen in the mockup.
 4. The chart is visually clear and easy to understand.

 ---